 Contents of notice

 The DMCA requires that all notices of alleged copyright infringement must be in writing.
-When information the designated agent of an alleged copyright infringement, the notice must:
+When informing the designated agent of an alleged copyright infringement, the notice must:

 - Identify the copyrighted work that allegedly has been infringed.